Agathe457/PseudoProtAnnotation/structure_annotation/README.md

 ### Functional annotation of the predicted structures from FoldSeek outputs
-Notebooks associated with the aannotation and grouping of the predicted proteins
+Notebooks associated with the aannotation and grouping of the predicted proteins.